-The INSPIRE program was created based on the principles that stronger schools lead to stronger neighborhoods, and stronger neighborhoods lead to stronger schools.
+The INSPIRE program was created based on the idea that stronger schools lead to stronger neighborhoods, and stronger neighborhoods lead to stronger schools.

-More information on streetscape improvements at primary walking routes to the school.
+- Learn more about streetscape improvements planned for primary walking routes to each school.

-The Department of Planning will create INSPIRE plans for neighborhoods surrounding each of the 23-28 school buildings being modernized through the 21st Century Schools Initiative.
+The Department of Planning is working to create INSPIRE plans for neighborhoods surrounding each of the twenty-eight school buildings being modernized through the Baltimore 21st Century Schools Initiative.